dimichgh/orka/README.md

 # Configuration

-The configuration is based on one level of dependency tree, meaning each task specifies only direct dependencies.
-For example:
+The configuration is called 'execution plan' and is based on one level of dependency tree, meaning each task specifies only direct dependencies.

 ## Execution plan